-Activity Rule Standards/Terms/Conditions Classification Notification Control/Discretion Policy Reference Discharges of contaminants to air from hydrocarbon exploration well sites, including combustion involving flaring or incineration of petroleum recovered from natural 9 Hydrocarbon exploration well sites a) Flare or incinerator point is at least 300 metres from any dwelling house b) The discharge to air from the flare must not last longer than 15 days cumulatively, inclusive of testing, clean-up, and completion Controlled a) Duration of consentb) Duration of flaring or other emissionsc) The material to be flared 1.1, 1.2, 1.3, 2.1, 2.3, 2.4, 2.5, 2.6, 2.7, 3.1, 3.2, 4.1, 4.2, 4.3
+Activity Rule Standards/Terms/Conditions Classification Notification Control/Discretion Policy Reference Discharges of contaminants to air 9 a) Flare or incinerator point is at least 300 Controlled a) Duration of consent 1.1, 1.2, 1.3, from hydrocarbon exploration well Hydrocarbon metres from any dwelling house b) Duration of flaring or other emissions 2.1, 2.3, 2.4, sites, including combustion exploration well b) The discharge to air from the flare must not c) The material to be flared 2.5, 2.6, 2.7, involving flaring or incineration of sites last longer than 15 days cumulatively, , 3.1, 3.2, 4.1, petroleum recovered from natural inclusive of testing, clean-up, and completion 4.2, 4.3

-&lt;sup>27 If one or more of conditions (f) to (h) of Rule 5 or one or more of conditions (h) to (j) of Rule 6 cannot be met, Rule 55 applies.
+27 If one or more of conditions (f) to (h) of Rule 5 or one or more of conditions (h) to (j) of Rule 6 cannot be met, Rule 55 applies.

 Rule 13 applies to welding activities.
 Rules 62 and 63 apply to fire training activities.